fourlabsldn/QBJSParser/Documentation/Parsers/Doctrine.md

 # Doctrine Custom Parsers

 #### What are they?
-- Doctrine Custom Parsers are extended classes of `FL\QBJSParser\AbstractDoctrineParser`.
+- Doctrine Custom Parsers implement `FL\QBJSParser\ParserInterface` and can extend `FL\QBJSParser\Doctrine\AbstractDoctrineParser`.
-- Doctrine Custom Parsers, parse a `FL\QBJSParser\Model\RuleGroup` into a `FL\QBJSParser\Parsed\Doctrine\ParsedRuleGroup`.
+- Doctrine Custom Parsers parse `FL\QBJSParser\Model\RuleGroup` into a `FL\QBJSParser\Parsed\Doctrine\ParsedRuleGroup`.
-- A `ParsedRuleGroup` has two properties, `$dqlString` and `$parameters`.
+- A `ParsedRuleGroup` has two properties accessible via getters: `$dqlString` and `$parameters`.
 - Use the `ParsedRuleGroup` to create a Doctrine Query with `Doctrine\ORM\EntityManager::createQuery($dql)` and `Doctrine\ORM\Query::setParameters($parameters)`

 #### Usage
 - Each Doctrine entity will need a corresponding Doctrine Custom Parser.
-- Your Doctrine Custom Parser should call `parent::construct($classname)` with the class name of its corresponding Doctrine entity.
+- Your Doctrine Custom Parser should call `parent::construct($className)` with the class name of its corresponding Doctrine entity.
-- Your Doctrine Custom Parser should override, `parent::map_QueryBuilderFields_ToEntityProperties` according to the properties, you wish to enable searching for, in your entity.
+- Your Doctrine Custom Parser should override `parent::map_QueryBuilderFields_ToEntityProperties` according to the properties you wish to enable searching for in your entity.

 ## Example